dudarev/ml-book/README.markdown

 # Practical Machine Learning

 Each chapter of this book is a specific practical web application that uses some machine learning (ML) techniques.
-You may dive into learning about ML by easily seting up these applications and tailoring them for your own needs.
+You may dive into learning about ML by easily setting up these applications and tailoring them for your own needs.

 ## Planned chapters